Type 2 Diabetes Guide

 Symptoms of Canine Diabetes

 Diabetes is a disease that most people relate to humans, but dogs can get it too.
 Dogs who show symptoms of should be taken to the vet for proper diagnosis.
-If the vet determines that diabetes is present then a treatment plan can be discussed.
+Dogs with diabetes will need to take daily insulin as well as have their blood sugar monitored regularly.

-There are two types of diabetes mellitus (or "sugar" diabetes) in dogs, just as there are two types of diabetes in humans.
-Type 1 diabetes is when the body does not produce enough insulin.
-Type 2 diabetes is when the body no longer responds properly to insulin, so more is needed to get the same response.
-In dogs, Type 2 diabetes is much more common.
+There are two types of diabetes mellitus (or "sugar" diabetes).
+Type 1 diabetes is when the body does not produce enough insulin, and is the type of diabetes seen in dogs.
+Type 2 diabetes is when the body no longer responds properly to insulin, so more is needed to get the same response (this is ).
+Dogs aren't currently known to get type 2 diabetes.
+Gestational diabetes is sometimes seen in dogs as well.

-(Note: there is also an unrelated but serious condition known as diabetes insipidus, characterized by extreme thirst and frequent large volumes of urination.
+There is also an unrelated but serious condition known as , characterized by extreme thirst and frequent large volumes of urination.
 Dogs begin having frequent and repeated "housebreaking accidents".
-Dogs with this condition cannot properly conserve water or concentrate its urine, leading to serious problems.
+A dog with this condition cannot properly conserve water or concentrate its urine, leading to serious problems.
 Large quantities of water must be available to the dog at all times.
-If you suspect your dog has this condition, bring him to the vet immediately for diagnosis and treatment.)
+If you suspect your dog has this condition, bring him to the vet immediately for diagnosis and treatment.

 • Weight loss or sudden weight gain;